polodev/laravel-video-player/readme.md

 ~~~

-* you can search all series (globally)
+* You can search all series (globally)

-* you can search topics (only in topic listing page)
+* You can search topics (only in topic listing page)

-* you can keep some series hidden (in edit section) which  listed on `series-hidden` slug ( :) Privacy in mind ). you have to type those slug in address bar manually
+* You can keep some series hidden (in edit section) which  listed on `series-hidden` slug ( :) Privacy in mind ). you have to type those slug in address bar manually

-* you can increase video speed which will be stored in local storage.
+* You can increase video speed which will be stored in local storage.

-* next and previous video link  in series.
+* Having next and previous video link beneath the video player .

-* next video will automatically loaded
+* Next video will automatically loaded

 ## todo / or contribution ?